Creating a themeable Design System for a multi-product company

 Gathering the roadmaps and goals of the product teams

-In order to understand the prioritisation and plans of the product teams it was necessary to gather their roadmaps and the goals they want to achieve.
+In order to understand the prioritization and plans of the product teams it was necessary to gather their roadmaps and the goals they want to achieve.
 In that way, we could identify on a high level which team could participate in being a pilot for the first design systems components.

 Making the impact of a design system measurable can be tricky.
 Especially in the first steps and phases.
 We identified a set of shared core components: how many of these have already been described in the concept, and implemented in the design and how many have been written in code to make the success of usability visible?